GRIS-UdeM/SpatGRIS/README.md

 ##### Linux

-On Linux, we use SAF with OpenBLAS/LAPACKE.
+On Linux, we use SAF with OpenBLAS/LAPACKE and FFTW.
-Install `cblas` and `lapacke` for your distribution.
+Install `cblas`, `lapacke` and `fftw` for your distribution.
 Then :
 ```bash
 cd submodules/AlgoGRIS/build_scripts